[4 MIN READ]

 Heat stroke is the most serious form of heat injury and occurs when the body's temperature rises above 103 degrees Fahrenheit.

-Temperatures are set to soar this week in the Puget Sound area, and while summer weather brings plenty of opportunities for outdoor fun and enjoyment, we also need to exercise caution when the mercury rises.
+While summer weather brings plenty of opportunities for outdoor fun and enjoyment, we also need to exercise caution when the mercury rises.
 In addition to sun protection for our skin, we should be vigilant about heat exhaustion, dehydration and heat stroke.
 Ronan Cahill, M.D.

 , a Swedish sports doctor, shared some insights about heat stroke and what to do if we or someone we’re with is showing symptoms of this dangerous condition.